alexharri/website/posts/canvas-to-ascii.md

 UUUUUUUUYYf""''` ->
 ```

 That looks good, but at some point we get _no_ light samples.
-Once we get no light samples, our contrast enhancement has no effect because we're applying it to a normalized vector.
+Once we get no light samples, our contrast enhancement has no effect because every component is equally light.
 This causes us to always get `!`s:

 <InteractiveVector6D
   vary="global_exponent"